Professor Emerita of Aging and Neurodegenerative Disease

 Professor Ringe is retired.
 Her lab is now closed.

-Our interests are generally in the relationship of protein three-dimensional structure to chemical function.
-To this end, research is focussed on the modification of the catalytic properties of a number of pharmaceutically or industrially important enzymes.
-The methods used are a combination of X-ray crystallography, design of transition-state analog inhibitors, and site-directed mutagenesis.
-The objectives are to learn how to re-engineer these catalysts to perform useful chemical reactions which may not occur efficiently with the naturally occurring enzyme, to dissect the individual steps in a mechanism and characterize them structurally, or to learn how to inhibit an enzyme specifically and selectively.
+Our interests were generally in the relationship of protein three-dimensional structure to chemical function.
+To this end, research was focused on the modification of the catalytic properties of a number of pharmaceutically or industrially important enzymes.
+The methods used were a combination of X-ray crystallography, design of transition-state analog inhibitors, and site-directed mutagenesis.
+The objectives were to learn how to re-engineer these catalysts to perform useful chemical reactions which may not occur efficiently with the naturally occurring enzyme, to dissect the individual steps in a mechanism and characterize them structurally, or to learn how to inhibit an enzyme specifically and selectively.

-The proteins being studied currently include enzymes utilizing pyridoxal phosphate as cofactor, a GTP-binding protein, a DNA-binding protein, and several proteases.
-Different methods are being used to study these systems, including traditional kinetic and structural methods, and low-temperature and time-resolved x-ray structural methods.
-In addition, a new method for mapping of binding surfaces on proteins is being developed for the design of specific inhibitors.
+The proteins that were studied included enzymes utilizing pyridoxal phosphate as cofactor, a GTP-binding protein, a DNA-binding protein, and several proteases.
+Different methods were used to study these systems, including traditional kinetic and structural methods, and low-temperature and time-resolved x-ray structural methods.
+In addition, a new method for the mapping of binding surfaces on proteins was developed for the design of specific inhibitors.

 Serine proteases are important in cellular development, blood clotting, and a variety of defense mechanisms.
 Disorders involving these proteases are often linked to the absence or inefficiency of a specific inhibitor to control the activity of the enzyme.
 The design of such inhibitors requires detailed knowledge of the structure of the enzyme, of the enzyme complexed with inhibitors, and if possible, an understanding of the mechanisms of inhibition.